 NEW NICE: Personally I refer to the area starting near Avenue Jean Medicin and the Promenade du Paillon (an enormous green park area, completed a few years back and fantastic for families and children as it has an architecturally designed play area, trees and mini water fountains that send anyone from toddler to teens into raptures) to Boulevard Gambetta up to Avenue Thiers, New Nice!
 I find this area the most popular for tourists as it encompasses the three main walking streets of Rue de France, Avenue Jean Medicin, and Rue Messéna which are lined with shops and restaurants.
 It is also home to a mini Notre Dame Cathedral, Alliance Française School of Language (popular for those who wish to come and do a speedy French course) and the opulent area of the Carre d’Or.

 LOCAL FOOD: A trip to this beautiful city wouldn’t be complete without indulging in fantastic local food and wine… my favourite things!
 Nice, being so close to the Italian border has a specialised style of cuisine.
-Pizza, of course can be found around every street corner, but the 3 x best places we have tried are: La Pizza Cresci in the New Town, Spizzico (cheap and cheerful) and Vieux Four, both at the Port.
+Pizza, of course can be found around every street corner, but the 3 x best places we have tried are: La Pizza Cresci in the New Town, La Flava and Au Vieux Four, both at the Port.
 Find your favourite and let ME know!

 Socca, a type of chickpea flour pancake with herbs is trés popular as a snack or with a glass of rosé and the best place to sample these are in the Port area at Chez Pippo.
 Farci is another traditional dish.
 Farci, meaning stuffed or filled, can be found on many menu’s around the town and they are usually tomatoes or a vegetable of some sort stuffed with rice and mince.
 Delicious.
 Another personal favourite ‘only to be found street food in Nice’ of MB and I is the growingly popular Pan Bagnat.

 Basically a round bread roll stuffed with Niçoise salad and drenched in olive oil, it is a must for that cheap day on the beach and a tasty alternative to the never humble baguette sandwich!
 Drool!
 Don’t leave Nice without trying one!
 Speaking of Niçoise Salad, this light dish is also everywhere around town and can vary somewhat in ingredients.
 Make sure you drown it in olive oil and balsamic vinegar before eating or it can be dry.
 Tasty, tiny black olives, fritters, tapenade, Ratatouille, Pissaladiere and Fish Soup are all other specialties of Nice and my two best best picks of restaurants for this style of cuisine are both located in the Old Town.
 Safari and L’escalinada.
+(NB:Please though be aware that Nice is always changing and growing, so some restaurants mentioned may not be operating any more).
 Bon Appetite!

 ROSÉ: A special mention must go to this heaven on earth, sunshine in a bottle beverage that is the other bloodstream running through this town and her people!
 Rosé wine is undoubtedly the most common drink consumed in vast quantities on the Cote d’Azur!
 Just take a look at the huge area dedicated to this peach coloured liquid heaven in the supermarkets to prove my point!
 Walls of rows upon rows of pink bottles take up most of the liquor shelves and prices vary from very cheap to over the top!
 I’ve tried a range of these over my time, but the cheaper versions are just as good as any of the expensive counterparts.
 Consumed at any time of the day, usually over ice, it is the perfect accompaniment to any meal!
 Santé!

 BEACHES (Les Plages): The beach in Nice is basically one long stretch of smooth, grey pebbles facing cool, aquamarine coloured water.
 There are many ‘Private Beach’ areas which offer sun loungers (chaise) and umbrella’s for a price and you can stay all day.
 These are all located off the Promenade des Anglais starting from the airport all the way up to Castel Beach opposite the Fort and there are many to choose from.
-Miami Page, Hi Beach, Neptune Plage and Castel Plage to name a few.
+Opera Plage, Beau Rivage and La Vela to name a few, but many change names over the seasons.
 These are available to anyone and you don’t have to break the bank here either to enjoy them!